tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

 I was going to take a closer look at how pthread(NPTL) implements condition variable with futexes, and unveil some of the mysteries that prompted me to write this post in the first place.

 To look "closer", I skimmed through the commits of NPTL's condvar from 2002 to 2016.
-Even though during this period the code skeleton is relatively stable, but minor details kept changing.
+Even though during this period the code skeleton is relatively stable, the minor details kept changing.
 Plus the commit messages being chaotic, it's almost impossible to reason those changes.

-This leaves me no choice but to read the latest implementation (in 2016), which is simplified to this pseudocode:
+This leaves me no choice but to read the latest implementation from 2016, which is simplified to this pseudocode:

 ```rust
 /** cv's data members **